 Take a planned approach to your withdrawals so as to minimize the total number of transactions.
 Withdrawing larger amounts less frequently is a simple strategy to reduce these costs.

-If this is not possible, make sure to choose a fund that meets your retirement needs and that features lower fees.
+If this is not possible, make sure to choose a fund that meets your retirement needs and that features lower fees or no fee at all.
 There'll be more money for you at each payment!

 04Reduce your management fees